jaredririe/backendology/finished/top-software-books.md

 Take time to get good at coding interviews.
 This book is a great way to do just that.
 I can't say that I've read this book cover to cover like the others, but I do practice 10-20 interview questions each quarter to keep my skills sharp.
 This has helped me develop my algorithm and data structure skills.
 With a Computer Engineering degree, I never took some advanced CS classes like algorithms, so I had a lot of catching up to do in this space.

-An honorable mention in this space is Grokking Algorithms.
+An honorable mention in this area of algorithms is Grokking Algorithms.
 It's an approachable book that explains data structures and algorithms with cartoon-like visualizations.
 As it's written in such a way that non-programmers could also understand, I found it to be a quick read that taught these concepts in a different way than I originally learned them (Data Structures course with a textbook).

 ### 5. [The Complete Software Developer's Career Guide](https://www.amazon.com/gp/product/0999081411/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0999081411&linkCode=as2&tag=jaredririeblo-20&linkId=72ce4355157a164d499ed8f8aca50486)